Table of Contents

 For the music streaming app framework, you have options like:

-Consider which option offers the features and capabilities you need while balancing costs and development resources.
+Consider which option offers the features and capabilities you need while balancing costs and engineering resources.

 For the backend, common choices are: